-sugar, vegetable oil (palm kernel oil and hydrogenated palm kernel oil), whey powder, whole milk solids, skim milk powder, soy lecithin (an emulsifier), salt, and artificial flavour.
+sugar, vegetable oil (palm kernel oil, hydrogenated palm kernel oil and cottonseed oils), skim milk powder, milk, glycerol lacto esters of fatty acids, soy lecithin, salt, and artificial flavour.

 contains milk and soy. made in a gluten free facility.

 how to melt white molding wafers:

 things to remember

 • these molding wafers are oil-based, so never let water come in direct contact with them.

 • if you are adding flavours, they must be oil-based. most extracts are water-based.